-The Century of Blood, semi-canonically also known as the Bleeding Years, was a period of chaos in Essos that lasted for approximately one century.
+The Century of Blood[N 1] was a period of chaos in Essos which lasted for approximately one century.
 It began following the destruction of the Valyrian Freehold in the Doom of Valyria, which took place in 114 BC.

-The Valyrian Freehold had defeated the Old Empire of Ghis and taken control of the slaver cities, and the Rhoynar, and founded eight of the nine Free Cities - Braavos, the ninth and youngest of the Free Cities, having been founded by escaped slaves from Valyria.
+The Valyrian Freehold defeated the Old Empire of Ghis and took control of the Slaver Cities, forced the Rhoynar into exile, and founded eight of the nine Free Cities—Braavos, the ninth and youngest of the Free Cities, was founded by escaped slaves from Valyria.
 The power of Valyria eventually encompassed the western half of Essos, ranging from the narrow sea to Slaver's Bay.

-Volantis, at the time of the Doom the mightiest of the nine Free Cities, laid claim to Valyria's empire.
-Meanwhile, the Dothraki rode out of the east, sacking and burning towns and cities in their way, leading to the destruction of kingsdoms.
+Volantis, then the mightiest of the nine Free Cities, laid claim to Valyria's empire.
+Meanwhile, the Dothraki rode out of the east, sacking and burning towns and cities in their way, leading to the destruction of several realms.

 War amongst Valyria's Children

-In the end, a second political party from Volantis, the elephants seized control.
+In the end, a second political party, the elephants seized control of Volantis.
 Where the tigers had favored conquest, the elephants favored trade and peace.
-After having held power for almost a century following Valyria's Doom, the tigers were displaced by the rising elephants, and ever since, at least two of the three Triarchs of Volantis have been elephants each year.
+After having held power for almost a century following Valyria's Doom, the tigers were displaced by the rising elephants, and ever since, at least two of the three triarchs of Volantis have been elephants each year.

 Rise of the Dothraki

-Following the power vacuum the Doom of Valyria left behind, the Dothraki came from the east and the grasslands exploded into war.
-Acting on the advise given by his mother Doshi, a with queen, Khal Mengo united the sixty Dothraki khalasars that had previously existed.
-His interests were to the west.
-The Tall Men of the Kingdom of Sarnor ignored the threat the Dothraki posed, and even attempted to use them in their own wars.
-Khal Mengo accepted all the Tall Men offered in return for his help, but took the lands they had conquered as well.
+Because of the power vacuum left by the Doom, the Dothraki came from the east and the grasslands of central Essos exploded into war.
+Acting on the advice given by his mother Doshi, Khal Mengo united the sixty khalasars and focused on the west.
+The Tall Men of the Kingdom of Sarnor ignored the threat the Dothraki posed, instead attempting to use them in their own wars.
+Mengo accepted all the Tall Men offered in return for his help, but took the lands they had conquered as well.
 The fields, farms and towns were burned, and so these lands returned to the wild state they had once had.

-When Khal Moro, Mengo's son, brought his khalasar to the gates of Sathar, the Tall Men realised the danger they posed.
-In the battle that followed, Sathar was destroyed, its men slain, and its women and children taken as slaves to be sold in the Ghiscari city Hazdahn Mo.
-Yet the destruction of Sathar was not enough to make the Tall Men form a united front against the Dothraki.
-Both Kasath and Gornath attempted to lay claim on Sathar's ruins, which resulted into a conflict between them.
-Six years following Sathar's destruction, Kasath was destroyed as well.
-Gornath followed a dozen years later.
+The khalasar of Khal Moro, Mengo's son, destroyed Sathar, slew its men, and took its women and children to be sold as slaves.
+Kasath and Gornath both claimed Sathar's ruins, which resulted in conflict between the two Sarnori cities.
+Six years following Sathar's destruction, Kasath was destroyed as well, and Gornath followed a dozen years later.
 By then, Khal Moro had been slain and replaced by Khal Horro.
 Following Horro's death three years later, his large khalasar splintered into twelve smaller bands, who continued the conquests.
-Sallosh, Kyth and Hornoth fell.
+Sallosh, Kyth, and Hornoth fell.
 Mardosh held on for six years, though the city's inhabitants were eventually forced to eat their own dead in order to survive.
 When the city could endure no more, the men killed their wives and children to keep them from falling into the hands of the Dothraki, after which they made one last charge.

 Following the fall of Mordosh, the Sarnori united against their enemy, and faced the Dothraki in the tall grasses halfway Sarnath and the ruins of Kasath.
-The battle would forever be known as the Field of Crows.
-The battle ended in Dothraki victory, and a fortnight later, Sarnath was taken and put to the torch.
+The so-called Field of Crows ended in Dothraki victory, and a fortnight later, Sarnath was taken and put to the torch.
 With the Century of Blood drawing to a close, the remaining Sarnori cities fell to the Dothraki.
 The last to fall was Sarys, though it had been mostly abandoned by the time Khal Zeggo and his khalasar arrived.
-The Kingdoms of Sarnor were destroyed.
 Saath is the only Sarnori city still standing today, but it has been greatly diminished.

-Yet the Sarnori were not the only ones to feel the rise of the Dothraki.
-Essaria, a Valyrian colony, fell to the Dothraki, as did the town Ibbish.
+The Valyrian colony Essaria fell to the Dothraki, as did the Ibbenese town Ibbish.
 As its inhabitants had abandoned the city, the Dothraki renamed the city Vaes Aresak, meaning the "City of Cowards".
-In the Red Waste, Qaathi towns and cities were destroyed as well, including the city Qolahn, now known as Vaes Qosar, the small city now known by the Dothraki name of Vaes Orvik, where a great number of slaves were taken by the Dothraki, and the small Qartheen town now known by the Dothraki name of Vaes Shirosi.
-Only Qarth survived, due to the protection its triple walls provided.
+In the red waste, Qaathi towns and cities were destroyed as well, including the city Qolahn, now known as Vaes Qosar.
+The small city now known by the Dothraki name of Vaes Orvik, where a great number of slaves were taken by the Dothraki, and the small Qartheen town now known by the Dothraki name of Vaes Shirosi also fell to the horselords.
+Only Qarth survived, due to the protection of its triple walls.

-The Ghiscari felt the power of the Dothraki as well.
-The hill city Hazdahn Mo, where the Dothraki had sold the slaves they had acquired at the Sarnori city Sathar, was eventually destroyed by the Dothraki as well, as were the Ghiscary cities Ghardaq, were two other Ghiscari towns now only known by their Dothraki names, Vaes Efe and Vaes Mejhah.
-Further did Yinishar, near the Bones, and a city now known as Vaes Leisi, a former settlement of the Kingdom of the Ifequevron. fall to the Dothraki.
+The Ghiscari hill city Hazdahn Mo, where Dothraki sold the slaves acquired at the Sarnori city Sathar, was eventually destroyed by the Dothraki as well, as were the Ghiscari Ghardaq, and two towns now only known by their Dothraki names, Vaes Efe and Vaes Mejhah.
+Also conquered by the Dothraki were Yinishar, near the Bone Mountains, and a city now known as Vaes Leisi, a former settlement of the Kingdom of the Ifequevron.

 Three Thousand of Qohor